Cirivas/challenge-quiz/README.md

 ## Endpoints

+The project is a REST API with the following endpoints:

 ```
 GET /quiz/:quizId
 DESCRIPTION Retrieves a quiz and its alternatives.
 A quiz may have less than, but not more than, 4 alternatives